rakunlabs/chore/docs/info/intro.md

 `toObject` convert byte to object
 `toString` convert byte to string
 `sleep` parameter such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+`setValue` set value for use in future go template.

-A json/yaml entries automatically converting to the object not need to convert and not need to convert back to string.
+A json/yaml entries automatically converting to the object/array not need to convert and not need to convert back to string.
 Functions just for corner cases not need to use.

 Input entry could be more than one, that mean you can connect more than one node to script node and it run on last entry comes.

 Use defination as `function main(input1, input2, input3)` to get more entry values.
+It will wait all entry values to come and last one will trigger the script.
+Usually use this when you want to combine request results.

+Script-Editor also has playground to test your code.

 #### INPUT